Maya peoples: Maya heritage

 The Maya people are known for their brightly colored, yarn-based, textiles that are woven into capes, shirts, blouses, huipiles and dresses.
 Each village has its own distinctive pattern, making it possible to distinguish a person's home town.
 Women's clothing consists of a shirt and a long skirt.

-The Maya religion is Roman Catholicism combined with the indigenous Maya religion to form the unique syncretic religion which prevailed throughout the country and still does in the rural regions prior to 2010s of "orthodoxing" the western rural areas by Christian Orthodox missionaries.
-Beginning from negligible roots prior to 1960s, however, Protestant Pentecostalism has grown to become the predominant religion of Guatemala City and other urban centers, later to 2010s that almost of all Maya of several rural areas of West Guatemala, living rural areas were mostly mass converted from Catholicism or possibly Maya religion due of various reasons to either Eastern or Oriental Orthodoxy by late Fr.
-Andres Giron and some other Orthodox missionaries, and also smaller to mid-sized towns also slowly converted as well since 2013.
+The Maya religion is Roman Catholicism combined with the Indigenous Maya religion to form the unique syncretic religion which prevailed throughout the country and still does in the rural regions.
+Beginning from negligible roots prior to 1960, however, Protestant Pentecostalism has grown to become the predominant religion of Guatemala City and other urban centers, and mid-sized towns.
 The unique religion is reflected in the local saint, Maximón, who is associated with the subterranean force of masculine fertility and prostitution.
 Always depicted in black, he wears a black hat and sits on a chair, often with a cigar placed in his mouth and a gun in his hand, with offerings of tobacco, alcohol, and Coca-Cola at his feet.
 The locals know him as San Simon of Guatemala.

 The Popol Vuh is the most significant work of Guatemalan literature in the Kʼicheʼ language, and one of the most important works of Pre-Columbian American literature.
 It is a compendium of Maya stories and legends, aimed to preserve Maya traditions.
 The first known version of this text dates from the 16th century and is written in Quiché transcribed in Latin characters.
 It was translated into Spanish by the Dominican priest Francisco Ximénez in the beginning of the 18th century.
 Due to its combination of historical, mythical, and religious elements, it has been called the Maya Bible.
 It is a vital document for understanding the culture of Pre-Columbian America.
 The Rabinal Achí is a dramatic work consisting of dance and text that is preserved as it was originally represented.
 It is thought to date from the 15th century and narrates the mythical and dynastic origins of the Toj Kʼicheʼ rulers of Rabinal, and their relationships with neighboring Kʼicheʼ of Qʼumarkaj.
 The Rabinal Achí is performed during the Rabinal festival of January 25, the day of Saint Paul.
 It was declared a masterpiece of oral tradition of humanity by UNESCO in 2005.
 The 16th century saw the first native-born Guatemalan writers that wrote in Spanish.